NEW COUNCILLOR CO-OPTED

 A development proposal has emerged out of Stratford District Council's Strategic Housing Land Availability Assessment (SHLAA) for Great Alne.
 The SHLAA forms part of the evidence for SDC's development Core Strategy, under which Great Alne has been designated a 'Local Service Village' (1 of 39 in the District) because of the existence of the primary school and public transport together with the size of the settlement.
 Great Alne scored 6 against the SHLAA criteria and comes in Group 3 with a proposed scale of housing development of 26-50 dwellings up to 2028.
 The Parish Council had not been consulted during this exercise.

-An initial meeting has also been held with Great Alne Primary School as they doorstep the site, with another planned for mid-December, with a view to finding opportunities and options to improve school facilities and those of the community eg improved car parking, playing fields, replacement/relocation of temporary classrooms.
+Preliminary meetings have also been held with Great Alne Primary School as they doorstep the site, with a view to finding opportunities and options to improve school facilities and those of the community eg improved car parking, playing fields, replacement/relocation of temporary classrooms.

 The SHLAA exercise had previously generated a call for potential sites to provide housing in line with the dispersal strategy.
 The landowners in question had not responded at that stage.
 Landscape sensitivity studies were also carried out, establishing ‘broad locations' where housing development is considered feasible and to be encouraged, but where specific sites cannot yet be identified.